 In an ode to ABC’s “Wide World of Sports,” 100 TV stars from 14 different network and cable companies will take their athleticism to a new level as they compete – to feel “the thrill of victory and the agony of defeat.”
 The summer event will pit teams of current and classic TV stars from multiple eras and different genres against one another in a variety of athletic games.
 Viewers can look forward to seeing a fresh take at some of the classic show’s sporting events like Tug of War, Archery, Kayak Relay, Obstacle Course and Dunk Tank – all from the site of the original series, the beautiful campus of Pepperdine University in Malibu, California.

 “Battle of the Network Stars” is produced by Glassman Media and IMG, who also owns the format.
-The show will film at the same venue as the original series, at Pepperdine University in Malibu, California.
-The executive producers are Andrew Glassman, Will Staeger and Michael Antinoro.
+The executive producers are Andrew Glassman, Will Staeger, Michael Antinoro and Chris Carlson.

 COPYRIGHT ©2017 American Broadcasting Companies, Inc. All photography is copyrighted material and is for editorial use only.
 Images are not to be archived, altered, duplicated, resold, retransmitted or used for any other purposes without written permission of ABC.
 Images are distributed to the press in order to publicize current programming.
 Any other usage must be licensed.
 Photos posted for Web use must be at the low resolution of 72dpi, no larger than 2×3 in size.

 Photo request line (818) 460-6611.